Active Lubrication of Transluminal Medical Instruments: Results and Discussion

-Excessive heat from vibration can pose serious risks, as it may lead to significant tissue damage, including tissue necrosis \cite{mediouni}.
-It is therefore important to investigate this risk, we conducted an experiment monitoring the heat produced at the interface between the active lubrication modules and tissue samples using a thermal camera, as shown in Fig.\ref{fig:thermalSafety}(a).
-We performed an indentation test in which active lubrication modules were pushed onto tissue samples with a normal load of 1 N. Vibrations were then activated without any sliding and under surface-lubricated condition, while measuring the temperature rise at ambient room temperature $20-22 ^{\circ} C$.
-We observed that the temperature at the module-tissue interface started to rise as soon as vibrations are activated until it reached a steady state temperature after approximately ten seconds, as shown in Fig.\ref{fig:thermalSafety}(b).
-We found the average temperature rise to be $\approx 6.2^{\circ}~C$, as shown in Fig.\ref{fig:thermalSafety}(c), with $7^{\circ}~C$ being the most frequent temperature rise as shown in Fig.\ref{fig:thermalSafety}(d).
-This temperature rise translates to $\approx 44^{\circ}~C$ inside the human body which is within the thermal safety range for the human body \cite{pavel,Nu}, suggesting the potential thermal safety of this technology for transluminal surgery applications.
+Upon activation, the module--tissue interface temperature rose immediately and reached a steady state after approximately ten seconds, as shown in Fig.~\ref{fig:thermalSafety}(a).
+We found the average temperature rise to be $\approx 6.2^{\circ}\mathrm{C}$, as shown in Fig.~\ref{fig:thermalSafety}(b), with $7^{\circ}\mathrm{C}$ being the most frequent temperature rise as shown in Fig.~\ref{fig:thermalSafety}(c).
+This temperature rise translates to $\approx 44^{\circ}\mathrm{C}$ inside the human body which is within the thermal safety range for the human body \cite{pavel,Nu}, suggesting the potential thermal safety of this technology for transluminal surgery applications.